Phyllonorycter intermixta

 Identification

-Identification to requires examination of or detailed pattern analysis.
+Identification to requires examination of genitalia or detailed wing pattern analysis.
 Distinguished from other Phyllonorycter species by specific wing markings and genitalic characters described by Braun (1930).
 The larval association with Corylus americana and geographic range may aid in narrowing identification.
-Similar to other leaf blotch miner in general appearance; dissection or typically necessary for definitive identification.
+Similar to other leaf blotch miner moths in general appearance; dissection or typically necessary for definitive identification.

 Appearance